JeromeChristopherJ/db_connection/README.md

-Simple repository that connectes mongodb database to the code using express js.
+Simple repository that connectes mongodb database to the code using EXPRESS JS.